How to Choose a GLP-1 Telehealth Provider in 2026 (Honest Guide)

 Watch for providers who advertise a low monthly price but add fees for the doctor consultation, shipping, syringes, or supplies.
 The true cost is what you pay after all fees are included.

-Here is what transparent pricing looks like:
+Here is what transparent, all-in pricing looks like:

 Medication Program Length Monthly Cost (All-In)